ajayspatil7/oculi/CHECKLIST.md

 | Run     | Layer | Head | Type   | Entropy Trend | Max Attn Trend | k_eff Trend |
 | ------- | ----- | ---- | ------ | ------------- | -------------- | ----------- |
 | Pending | 12    | 0    | target | —             | —              | —           |

+---

+### 🔴 Failure Criteria (Intellectual Honesty)

+> **If the target head does not exhibit monotonic trends while the control head remains flat, the Phase-0 correlation is likely epiphenomenal.**

+This means:

+- The observed correlation between Q norm and entropy in Phase-0 was **coincidental**
+- Q magnitude is **not** a causal control signal for this head
+- The experiment honestly reports a null result

+### 🔴 Validation Requirements (Non-Negotiable)

+Before trusting results, verify:

+1. **Baseline Sanity Check** — `no_intervention ≈ scale=1.0`

+   - If these differ, the hook is introducing artifacts
+   - Run: `run_baseline_sanity_check()` returns `True`

+2. **Intervention Isolation** — Only target head Q is scaled

+   - Other heads' Q unchanged
+   - K, V vectors unchanged
+   - Run: `verify_intervention_isolation()` returns `True`

+3. **Directional Expectations Logged**
+   - Script must print expected trends before running sweep
+   - Forces explicit confrontation of unexpected behavior